-Enter Spider, a sprawling world-sized mass of crippled starships, abandoned colonizers and ancient platforms, all held together with pleximetal and prayer.
+Unbeknownst to anyone, Cathcart had a well ensconced population.
+Individual outlaws and smaller packs had made the surplus military and civilian hulls their homes, retrofitting them with makeshift atmospheric containment systems and cutting out an unlikely living.
+But the station that came to be known as Spider was something on a scale not seen before.
+A sprawling world-sized mass of crippled starships, abandoned colonizers and ancient platforms, all held together with tape, metal and prayer.
 Spider’s origin story is more the realm of myth than recorded history.
-Clan legends claim its creation was overseen by a unified pirate alliance which constructed the planetoid together.
-Tens of thousands of pirates and smugglers worked alongside one another, lashing together old habitat modules, destroyers, carriers and colony ships to form a living, breathing city … of sorts.
-Modern anthropologists consider this story unlikely, pointing out that pirate organizations have never been able to work together for very long.
-In all likelihood, a single pirate clan spent the lives of countless imprisoned slaves to construct Spider, and then lost control over the facility during an interclan conflict.
-Whatever the background, Spider is now one of the most fascinating domains in space: by far the largest place in the galaxy where pirates openly congregate, and unique in that it has garnered enough respect for even the larger groups to treat it as an effective free port.
+Clan legends claim its creation was overseen by tens of thousands of pirates and smugglers working alongside one another, lashing together old habitat modules, destroyers, carriers and colony ships to form a living, breathing city over time.
+Modern anthropologists consider this story unlikely, but whatever the background, Spider is now one of the most fascinating domains in space: by far the largest place in the galaxy where pirates openly congregate.

-Once you’re in, though, you’re in!
 Culture aboard Spider is deceptively pleasant: everyone knows themselves to be in the company of thieves and any business done is no more or less honest than you would find in a public square on Terra.
 Don’t anger the locals, of course, but that’s good advice on any world.
-One important note: every segment of Spider has a different decompression alarm … so watch for flashing lights, beeping sirens or anything that might be trying to get your attention.
-The energy fields that contain the atmosphere are in no better repair than any of the other systems on Spider … so don’t be separated from your helmet and pressure suit.
+One important note: every segment of Spider has a different decompression alarm … so watch for flashing lights, beeping sirens or anything that might be trying to get your attention … so don’t be separated from your helmet and pressure suit.